hashicorp/design-system/website/docs/components/form/checkbox/partials/code/how-to-use.md

 #### Validation

-If an input is not valid, provide the user with an error message using the `Error` contextual component.
+To indicate a field is invalid, provide an error message using the `Error` contextual component.

 ```handlebars
 <Hds::Form::Checkbox::Group @layout="horizontal" as |G|>